The first islet we visited during our stay at Dasol was one that can clearly be seen from the Tambobong beach, the petite Collibra Island.

 From afar, you can clearly see a ring of white sand surrounding the island, making it look like a perfect place to lounge by its beach.
 Upon closer inspection though, what looks like fine sand is really a mixture of sandy and stony shores.
-There are places where the sand is fine, but you better bring your own parasol if you plan to stay long as there are hardly any trees growing near the shoreline and the sun can get hot pretty fast without a shade.
+There are places where the sand is fine, but you better bring your own parasol if you plan to stay long as there are hardly any trees growing near the shoreline.
+The sun can get hot pretty fast without a shade.

 The island can be fully explored in less than thirty minutes, it being just around a hundred and fifty meters across.
 It looks a bit like a small hill in the middle of the sea with its top part chopped off.
 The twelve-foot elevated middle part looking like some sort of plateau with dried up plants (probably due to the intense El Niño weather the country is experiencing) and the surrounding lower parts, a mix of craggy rocks and fine sand coves.